-Category B:
+Category B/A:

-Category B is deemed to be all lower risk visits where no formal external approval is needed other than insurance confirmation.
-The School will actively manage category B visits in house, completing risk assessments in the same manner as they would category A journeys and trips.
-For category B trips a copy of the risk assessment can be approved by the EVC/ Headteacher or other designated competent person within the school.

-The Organiser is responsible for ensuring that risk assessments have been carried out and submitted to EVC at least six weeks (during term time) in advance together with a copy of the application form.
+Category B/A is deemed to be all lower risk visits where no formal external approval is needed other than insurance confirmation.
+The School will actively manage category B visits in house, completing risk assessments in the same manner as they would category C journeys and trips.
+All documentation is to be submitted on Plumsun.
+The Organiser is responsible for ensuring that risk assessments have been carried out and submitted to Plumsun at least six weeks in advance together with a copy of the application form. (where possible)